Acacia anadenia: Description

 Acacia anadenia is a shrub that typically grows to a height of about 1 m and has ribbed and hairy branchlets.
 Its leaves are bipinnate on a petiole 5–11 mm long, with 2 pairs of pinnae 22–40 mm long each with 7 to 11 narrowly oblong pinnules 4–9 mm long and 1.5–2.2 mm wide.
 The flowers are borne in racemes mostly 25–30 mm long with up to 10 spherical heads on a peduncle 1–3 mm long, each head with 18 to 24 flowers.
 Flowering commences in late August and the pods are leathery and strongly constricted between the seeds.
 The seeds are 70–75 mm long and 3.0–3.5 mm long.

 Taxonomy

 Acacia anadenia was first formally described in 2019 by Leslie Pedley in the journal Austrobaileya from specimens collected in Chesterton Range National Park.
 The specific epithet (anadenia) means 'without a gland', referring to the lack of glands on the specimens examined.

 Distribution

 This species of Acacia is only known from Chesterton Range National Park.

 Conservation status

-Acacia anadenia is listed as of "least concern" under the Queensland Government Nature Conservation Act 1992.
+Acacia anadenia is listed as of "vulnerable" under the Queensland Government Nature Conservation Act 1992.